 - If you want customers to take a direct action on your site, and you're using conversion tracking, then it may be best to focus on conversions.
 Smart Bidding lets you do that.

 - If you want to generate traffic to your website, focusing on clicks could be ideal for you.
 Cost-per-click (CPC) bidding may be right for your campaign.

-- If you run video ads and want to increase views or interactions with your ads, you can use cost-per-view (CPV) or CPM or cost-per-thousand (CPM) bidding.
+- If you run video ads and want to increase views or interactions with your ads, you can use cost-per-view (CPV) or cost-per-thousand impressions (CPM) bidding.